- Main Menu

 ITOps or DevOps: Overcoming the Conflict

 ITOps and DevOps are technology management practices that have been around long enough that anyone in IT should have a good grasp of what they mean.
 Here’s our experts’ take on ITOps vs. DevOps.

-ITOps vs. DevOps: What is ITOps?
-What is DevOps?
-How are they different?
-Ask a software development expert these questions, and no answer would be wrong.
+Ask a software development or service desk expert these questions, and no answer would be wrong.
 They’d just be different and grounded in each of these experts’ experiences as all DevOps teams are not the same.
 There are progressive DevOps teams that have a fully integrated stack view and absolutely see the downstream enterprise implications.
 And there are more traditional teams that are adopting agile and have implemented DevOps in small team structures and are looking to scale.
 And there’s also a hybrid of the two.
 We’re going to focus on the last two.

 ITOps and DevOps: What Keeps Them Apart

 When you understand the essence of both practices, the cause of the ITOps vs. DevOps conflict becomes clear.
 While ITOps takes a broad view of the entire technology landscape that your organization relies on to conduct its business mission, DevOps focuses on the task at hand.
 DevOps teams don’t always have the visibility or awareness of the downstream implications on the enterprise stack.
 (And this is where can modern ITOps team can help.)

 That’s not a criticism of either ITOps or DevOps.
 It’s just the way it is under traditional ITOM.
 And while the two disciplines should operate in a complementary manner, the reality is that IT environments are too often comprised of so many different elements—from on-premises legacy systems to cutting-edge cloud services—that IT management and cultural inertia keep the two apart.
 They are stymied by the same challenges that keep them occupied every day:

 - Operational silos